Home » Symptoms » Cat Symptoms A-Z » Running Around

 -

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 The veterinarian will usually take a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and perform a physical examination.
-They will look for signs of external parasites, skin diseases, or neurological abnormalities.
+He will look for signs of external parasites, skin diseases, or neurological abnormalities.
 A blood testA blood test is a laboratory procedure in which blood is drawn and analyzed to obtain information about the body's health.
 It can include various parameters such as blood sugar, blood count, liver and kidney values. can help rule out possible organic causes such as hyperthyroidism.

 In some cases, further diagnostic measures such as X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. may be necessary to rule out internal injuries or pathologicalPathological refers to anything related to diseases or their processes.
 Pathological changes are those that deviate from the normal structure or function and indicate a disease. changes.
 A behavioral analysis can also be helpful, especially if psychologicalPsychological refers to anything related to the mind or behavior.
-In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. factors may be playing a role.
+In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. factors might play a role.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-If the running around is due to excess energy, more play and activity opportunities can help reduce the behavior.
+If the running around is due to excess energy, more play and enrichment opportunities can help reduce the behavior.
 Interactive toys or structured playtimes can help the cat release its energy in a positive way.

-In the case of stress-related running around, you should try to identify and reduce the stressStress refers to the state of an organism reacting to external stimuli or demands.
+For stress-related running around, you should try to identify and reduce the stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. factor.
 A quiet and safe retreat where the cat can relax can be helpful.
 Pheromone products can also help create a calming environment.

 Outlook on current research